 Myth #3.
 FHA Loans Are Only For People With Bad Credit

-FHA loans have the lowest credit score requirements of any type of mortgage loan.
+FHA loans have the lowest credit score requirements of any mortgage loan.
 Borrowers may qualify with a 500 credit score and a 10% down payment.
-Borrowers with at least a 580 credit score may be eligible for an FHA mortgage with just 3.5% down.
+With at least a 580 credit score, borrowers may be eligible for an FHA mortgage with just 3.5% down.

 FHA Credit Requirements

-• Collections, judgements, and federal debt should be paid or on a payment plan
+- Collections, judgments, and federal debt should be paid or on a payment plan

 Myth #4.
 You Can Get an FHA Loan with a 580 Credit Score

 Not every lender has the same minimum FHA credit requirements, and many lenders require a 620 score.
-There are lenders who can work with credit scores as low as 580, but lenders look at more than just your credit score.
+Some lenders can work with credit scores as low as 580, but lenders look at more than just your credit score.

 Late payments, collection accounts, or significant debt can cause you to be denied even if you meet the minimum credit score requirement.
-If you have a credit score below, 620 lenders will want to see compensating factors that make the loan application stronger.
+If you have a credit score below, 620 lenders will want to see compensating factors that strengthen the loan application.
 Things like a high a low DTI ratio, high income, or a large amount of cash reserves will help increase your odds of being approved with poor credit.